Jdhansen41/how-to-contribute-to-open-source/README.md

 - [Git-it](https://github.com/jlord/git-it-electron) - Step by step Git tutorial desktop app.
 - [Flight Rules for Git](https://github.com/k88hudson/git-flight-rules) - A guide about what to do when things go wrong.
 - [A Comprehensive Introduction To Git and GitHub](https://codeburst.io/git-good-part-a-e0d826286a2a) - A guide written by Madhav Bahl, which you should see if you are new to Git or GitHub, it covers GitHub as a service and concepts of Git version control in detail.
+- [How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github) Short easy to follow lesson on contributing to open source projects on GitHub.

 ## Open Source books
 - [Producing Open Source Software](http://producingoss.com/) - Producing Open Source Software is a book about the human side of open source development.
 It describes how successful projects operate, the expectations of users and developers, and the culture of free software.